History of Val Kilmer in Timeline

 February 1996: Divorce from Joanne Whalley

-2002: Working on Mary Baker Eddy film
+2002: Film about Mary Baker Eddy and Mark Twain

-2005: Hurricane Katrina disaster relief
+2005: Hurricane Katrina disaster relief efforts

-2007: Release of Sessions with Mick
+2007: Release of Demo Album

-2010: Considered running for Governor of New Mexico
+2010: Consideration for Governor of New Mexico

-2011: Sale of New Mexico ranch
+2011: Sale of New Mexico Ranch

-In 2011, Val Kilmer sold his 6,000-acre ranch in New Mexico.
+In 2011, Val Kilmer sold his 6,000-acre ranch in New Mexico, where he had previously enjoyed trekking, hiking, fishing, and raising bison.

 April 2012: Citizen Twain one-man show